×

 The Palace of Fontainebleau

 An inside visit to this place reveals the Great Rooms, with the imposing Francis I gallery, decorated with frescoes and stucco.
 You will also see the ballroom with its monumental mantelpiece, and the King’s Staircase adorned with scenes depicting the life of Alexander the Great.
 Do not miss the lavishly furnished royal apartments and also the Trinity Chapel with its beautiful baroque decor.
-Next are the apartments of the Pope and the Queen Mothers, as well as the interior of the Emperor.
-The palace also houses a Napoleon I museum that displays portraits, clothing, objects, and souvenirs of the Emperor and his family.

-Stroll around the castle and learn everything there is to know about its history through the stories of your guide.
+Stroll around the castle and learn everything there is to know about its history through the stories from your guide.
 Once you have seen everything, you head back to the center of Paris, where your guide will drop you off at your accommodation.

 What people say